highlights of operations

 Wherever we conduct business, we take seriously our role as neighbors in the communities near our facilities.

-To encourage local economic development, Chevron has donated 60 greenhouses to farmers in 30 villages in the Sarta Block area and provided training in new vegetable cultivation techniques.
-In addition, Chevron arranged for beekeeping equipment and training to be given to 50 families in local villages in the Qara Dagh block area.
+To encourage local economic development, Chevron has donated 60 greenhouses to 30 farmers in eight villages in the Sarta Block area and provided training in new vegetable cultivation techniques.
+In addition, Chevron arranged for beekeeping equipment and training to be given to 50 families in local villages in the Qara Dagh Block area.

-To support education, Chevron has built a school in the Bardarash District, donated seven computer labs in the Bardarash and Darashakran districts, and donated three buses to transport students to school from their villages in the Qara Dagh District.
+To support education, Chevron has built a school in the Bardarash District and donated seven computer labs in the Bardarash District and Dara Shakran subdistrict.

-Chevron built three soccer pitches to promote social interaction, build positive relationships and help young athletes hone their soccer skills.
-We have also built five community halls in the Bardarash and Darashakran districts.
+Chevron supported the construction of three soccer pitches to promote social interaction, build positive relationships and help young athletes hone their soccer skills.
+We have also built five community halls in the Bardarash district and Dara Shakran subdistrict.

-Since 2013, Chevron has donated more than $2.27 million, through the NGOs Save the Children and the International Rescue Committee, to support Syrian refugees and internally displaced people in the KRI.
+Since 2013, Chevron has donated more than $2.27 million, through nongovernmental organizations Save the Children and International Rescue Committee, to support Syrian refugees and internally displaced people in the KRI.